PierreExeter/rl_reach/code/gym_envs/README.md

-# WidowX-gym environment
+# widowx_env

-OpenAI Gym Environment for the WidowX arm (reaching task).
+widowx_env is a series of OpenAI Gym reinforcement learning environments.
-It includes both the physical arm and the Pybullet environment.
+It simulates a robotic arm (WidowX MK-II) with the Pybullet engine.
+The goal is to bring the end-effector as close as possible to the target position (represented as a green sphere).